vuejs/docs/src/api/render-function.md

 - **Details**

-  **Note: you do not need this if you can import the component directly.**
+  **Note: you do not need this if you can import the directive directly.**

   `resolveDirective()` must be called inside<span class="composition-api"> either `setup()` or</span> the render function in order to resolve from the correct component context.